ChromexUnderscore/OriginsTweaks/README.md

 <details><summary>Phantom</summary>

++ Phantoms are slowed down whilst phasing, and phasing up and down is now smoother.
 + Soul fire blocks and soulsand valley biomes grant duration-stacking saturation and regeneration .
 + Golden items and blocks have a repelling effect on phantoms.
   + Can't eat golden food.